The Nashville Sounds Non-Profit Fundraising Program is a creative alternative for fundraising rather than bake sales, car washes, or candy sales!

 Where can we park while we are volunteering at an event?

-Parking is available around the stadium.
+Parking is available around the ballpark.
 We cannot park in the ballpark parking lot as this is reserved for fans attending the game.
 You and your group volunteers are responsible for finding parking.

 Do we get a break or time to eat during an event?